-Workplace violence is a serious issue that affects all business sectors and occupations and the safety and security of every employee and employer.
-This course is offered as a precursor to the other Workplace Violence e-courses: Recognize the Risk and Take Action, and Establish a Prevention Program.
+Workplace violence is a serious issue that affects all business sectors and occupations, as well as the safety and security of every employee and employer.
+This course is a forerunner to Violence in the Workplace: Recognize the Risk and Take Action, and Violence in the Workplace: Establish a Prevention Program.

 - What is workplace violence?

-- The broad definition of workplace violence with respect to the types of behaviours and the source of the behaviour
+- The broad definition of workplace violence in respect to the types and sources of behaviour.

-- The legal obligation of employers have to protect employees from workplace violence
+- The legal obligation employers have to protect employees from workplace violence.

-Average time to complete this course is about 15-20 minutes.
+Average time to complete this course is about 15 to 20 minutes.

-Violence in the Workplace: Awareness was developed by the Canadian Center for Occupational Health and Safety (CCOHS) and is delivered in partnership with WorkSafe Saskatchewan.
+Violence in the Workplace: Awareness was developed by the Canadian Centre for Occupational Health and Safety (CCOHS) and is delivered in partnership with WorkSafe Saskatchewan.

 If you need to develop and implement a workplace violence prevention program in your organization, see Violence in the Workplace: Establish a Prevention Program.

-This course is delivered as an online e-learning course.
-All you need is a computer, access to the Internet – and you are ready to go!
-This e-learning course is designed to help you learn at your own pace and in your own environment at your own convenience.
+This is an e-learning course.
+All you need is a computer, access to the internet and you are ready to go!
+This e-learning course lets you learn at your own pace, in your own environment and at your convenience.

 CCOHS courses are unique in that they are developed by subject specialists and are reviewed by employers and representatives from labour and government.
 This ensures that their content and approach are unbiased and credible.